rkuivila/Mellite/site/src/paradox/tut_soundprocesses.md

 This is more or less the shortest Scala program one can write.
 Let's take a moment to understand what happens here.
 Scala has two basic entities:
 __values__ and __types__.
 A value can be a constant literal such as an integer number `123` or a double floating point number `1.234`, a boolean
-`true` or `false`, a string `"Hello"`, etc. Or a value can be more complex `object`, i.e. something comprised of members (values, types, methods), possibly with some body of initialising statements.
+`true` or `false`, a string `"Hello"`, etc. Or a value can be a more complex `object`, i.e. something comprised of members (values, types, methods), possibly with some body of initialising statements.
 A type can be either some abstract type variable, or a specific class or trait.
-Classes and traits are very similar in Scala, the main difference being that classes can take constructor parameters, and a type or object can only be derived from exactly one class, whereas they can be derived from multiple traits.
+Classes and traits are very similar in Scala, the main difference being that classes can take constructor parameters, and a sub-class or object can only be derived from exactly one (super-)class, whereas they can be derived from multiple traits.
 We'll come to this later.
 What we see in the hello-world example is that one
-`object` is defined which is given the name `HelloWorld` and the `extends App` clause means it derived from the trait `App` which is defined by the standard Scala library that is always available.
+`object` is defined which is given the name `HelloWorld`, and the `extends App` clause means it derives from the trait `App` which is defined by the [standard Scala library](http://www.scala-lang.org/api/current/) that is always available.
 The `App` trait is a shortcut for conveniently defining executable programs, so we thereby mark the object as a possible starting point for executing our program.
 When an `object` is evaluated, all the statements in its body, which is everything between the curly braces `{` and `}`, are executed sequentially.
 Here we have only a single statement, `println("Hello world")`.